 My first stop was Santa Rita Polo Farms.
 This is the new 120-stall baby for owners Melissa and Marc Ganzi.
 Their Grand Champions Polo Club has five fields but no stable facilities.
 With three fields of its own so far, Santa Rita was also where I would be introduced to their Polo On Demand program.

-“Whatever you want to do, whatever your budget is, we can arrange polo for you,” says Melissa.
-“Whether it’s having daily polo lessons, or just riding ponies around the track, playing in a twenty goal tournament, or if you want to play a private game, we can get pros and set it all up for you.
+“Whatever you want to do, whatever your budget is, we can arrange Polo for you,” says Melissa.
+“Whether it’s having daily polo lessons or just riding ponies around the track; playing in a twenty goal tournament or playing a private game, we can get pros and set it all up for you.
 We have horses to mount for every level of player.”

 Don’t look at my questionable form, look at those palm trees!
 They seem to line every field in Wellington.
 And that pretty pony.
 Melissa lent me two quiet horses to double.